Our Mission The Journey Retreats Safety Begin Here

 What happens after I leave?

-The integration phase continues for one month after the retreat through live calls with our team and your cohort.
-This structured support helps you process what surfaced and integrate it into daily life.
+Integration continues for eight weeks after the retreat through group calls with our team and your cohort.
+These sessions help you process what surfaced during the retreat and translate insights into your everyday life.

 Upcoming Retreats